yuping1624/travel-budget-helper/README.md

-# Budget Master - Travel Budget Helper ✈️💰
+# Pocket Trip - Travel Budget Helper ✈️💰

 A lightweight budget and expense tracking web application designed specifically for travelers.
 Easily record expenses, calculate exchange rates in real-time, and keep track of your budget to avoid overspending during your trips.